-California has a mandatory statewide 75 percent recycling rate goal by 2020 for all waste types per AB 341 (Chesbro, Chapter 476, Statutes of 2011).
-While not codified in statute, CalRecycle has also informally adopted a 75 percent recycling goal specifically for waste tires.
-Consistent with AB 341, the recycling rate measurement excludes landfill ADC and fuel related uses, including TDF (included in the "disposal related" category to distinguish them from recycling (broadly defined to include reuse) and landfill disposal.
+California has a mandatory statewide 75% recycling rate goal for all waste types per AB 341 (Chesbro, Chapter 476, Statutes of 2011).
+While not codified in statute, CalRecycle has informally adopted a 75% recycling goal specifically for waste tires.
+Consistent with AB 341, the recycling rate measurement excludes landfill ADC.
+TDF is included in the "disposal-related" category to distinguish them from recycling.

 Figure 14 illustrates how California waste tire management compares to management of the entire waste stream.
-The figure shows the 2021 to 2023 breakdown for all waste materials
+The figure shows the 2022 to 2023 breakdown for all waste materials.